-The Ancient World
+The World Atlas of Archaeology

-The World Atlas of Archaeology is just that: an atlas of archaeological sites and cultures in the world sorted by modern geographic continent and political country boundaries.
+Want to study a particular country?
+The World Atlas of Archaeology is a great place to kick off your investigations: an atlas of archaeological sites and cultures in the world sorted by modern geographic continent and political country boundaries.

 A Glossary of Ideas